TripalCultivate/docs/_docs/curation/phenotypic-data/data-storage-model.md

   - phenotype
   - data storage
   - importers
-description: This is documentation pertaining to how phenotypic data is stored in the Chado database.
+description: This is documentation pertaining to how phenotypic data are stored in the Chado database.
 ---

-## Data Storage Model for Phenotypic
+## Data Storage Model for Phenotypic Data

 ### Collect Importer